-Errors that were expected when using the Cycolac badge with low energy photons (<45 keV) when the correction factor of 0.07 was used were as shown in Table 6-12, based on the 1962 study at DP West [LASL 1969 (3/5/63 memorandum)].
-Guidance given in that memorandum was that "when significant exposures to soft radiation (<45 keV) are measured or anticipated, a special evaluation will be made."
+Errors that were expected with the use of the Cycolac badge with low-energy photons (<45 keV) when a correction factor of 0.07 was used were as listed in Table 6-12, based on the 1962 study at DP West [LASL 1969 (3/5/63 memorandum)].
+Guidance in that memorandum was that "when significant exposures to soft radiation (<45 keV) are measured or anticipated, a special evaluation will be made."